jvyden/EasyHotReload/README.md

 // It's also good practice to UnregisterReloadable to avoid null reference problems.
 This is done in the implementation via IDisposable.
 HotReloadRegistry.RegisterReloadable(reloadableImplementation);
 ```

+The registry is thread-safe, so don't worry about calling from multiple threads.
+Just beware that hot reload events can come through any of the ThreadPool worker threads.